fernandoacorreia/blog/content/posts/learning-golang-part-17.md

 Printing out strings to console is useful, for instance for creating a basic command line interface, or for debugging purposes.

-It is often even more useful to generate a formatted string from one or more values, and assigning that to a variable.
+It is often even more useful to generate a formatted string from one or more values, and to assign that to a variable.
 This way the resulting string value can be used later in the program.
 For instance for composing the text of an email that is going to be sent by the program, or the content of a PDF file that is going to be generated.